Hyundai IONIQ 9 vs Porsche Macan

 The Porsche Macan responds with a Electric making 265kW and 563Nm, paired to a single-speed automatic driving the rear wheels.
 It gets to 100km/h in 5.7 seconds.

 The Hyundai IONIQ 9 has the clear power advantage at 314kW vs 265kW.
+In the real-world sprint, the Hyundai IONIQ 9 is 0.5s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Battery: 110.3kWh (Hyundai IONIQ 9) vs 100kWh (Porsche Macan).
 DC fast charging peaks at 350kW (Hyundai IONIQ 9) vs 270kW (Porsche Macan).